Simplicial intersection homology revisited: Simplicial and singular versus PL

 From \lemref{bary}, we can suppose that $K$ is full.
-Let's now prove that the blow up $\ov{p}$-intersection PL cohomology is isomorphic to the blow up singular and the blow up simplicial ones.
+Let's now prove that the PL blown-up $\ov{p}$-intersection cohomology is isomorphic to the blown-up singular and the blown-up simplicial ones, and thus is independent of the choice of $K$.

 \begin{theorem} Let $(X,\cT)$ be a PL filtered space and $\ov{p}$ be a perversity on $X$.
 Then for a pure $K\in\cT$, there are isomorphisms,

 \end{theorem}